wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

     :align: left
     :width: 100%

 The second method of access is based on the relationship between the rules and the roles of the system.
 In this way, each rule satisfied by the authorization context provided by the administrator will grant all the roles associated with it.
 Each rule can be associated with one or several roles.
 If it is successfully checked, the user will have the permissions given by the roles associated with the satisfied rules.
-In the following link, you can find more information about `the authorization Context <https://documentation.wazuh.com/current/user-manual/api/rbac/auth_context.html#authorization-context>`_.
+In the following link, you can find more information about `the authorization context <https://documentation.wazuh.com/current/user-manual/api/rbac/auth_context.html#authorization-context>`_.

 .. thumbnail:: ../../images/kibana-app/rbac_scheme2.png
     :title: Keys